bespoken/sdk/README.md

 ### **`interceptor`**
 The interceptor allows for the core behavior of the batch runner to be modified.

-There are five main methods:
+There are six main methods:
 * interceptRecord - Called before the record is processed
 * interceptResult - Called before the result is finalized
+* interceptError - Called when the process has an error after the max attempts
 * interceptPreProcess - Called after the records have been loaded but before any of them is processed
 * interceptPostProcess - Called after all the records have been executed
 * interceptRequest - Called before the request is sent to a virtual device